Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • If clicked when the text box is empty, it is the same as clicking the Filter Reset Button.

-4. Usage of Filter Reset Button.
+4. Usage of the Filter Reset Button.

 • Resets the earlier applied Filter action.